Espresso Martini (aka Vodka Espresso)

 Words by Simon Difford

-Likened to a vodka & Red Bull for the discerning, the caffeine loaded Espresso Martini consists of generous shots of vodka and espresso with coffee liqueur and a dash of sugar.
-Although not a true Martini, and these days often served in a coup rather than a V-shaped glass, the Espresso Martini is perhaps the best-known of contemporary classic cocktails to emerge from the 1990s.
+Likened to a Vodka & Red Bull for the discerning, the caffeine-loaded Espresso Martini consists of generous shots of vodka and espresso with coffee liqueur.
+Although far from a true Martini, the Espresso Martini is perhaps the best-known of the contemporary classic cocktails to emerge from the 1990s.

 Espresso Martinis are usually garnished with three coffee beans arranged in a petal formation floating in the centre of the drinks creamy surface.
-The floating of three beans comes from the traditional serving of Sambuca in Italy where the three beans are called 'con la mosca', meaning "with the fly".
-The three beans represent health, wealth and happiness.
+The floating of three beans comes from the traditional serving of Sambuca in Italy where the three beans are called con la mosca, meaning 'with the fly', representing health, wealth and happiness.

 History / origins

-So, the Vodka Espresso, Espresso Martini and Pharmaceutical Stimulant are essentially the same drink which morphed over a couple of decades to suit the tastes of a changing audience and situation.
+So, the Vodka Espresso, Espresso Martini and Pharmaceutical Stimulant are essentially the same drink that morphed over a couple of decades to suit the tastes of a changing audience and situation.

 Espresso Martini (equal parts) the simplified sugar syrup free version